Income-Based Repayment of Student Loans

 That program could work for those who receive a substantial starting salary.
 Those who don’t – or can’t find a job at all – are sent scurrying to find affordable repayment programs that balance income, family size and the cost of living.

-The Income-Based Repayment Plan, one of four debt-relief programs instituted by the federal government, might be the most attractive choice for the 73% of graduates in the Class of 2017 who left school with student loan debt.
+The Income-Based Repayment Plan, one of four debt-relief programs instituted by the federal government, might be the most attractive choice for the 69% of graduates in the Class of 2020 who took out student loans.
 The IBR plan not only bases your payment on your income, but also promises loan forgiveness.
-To qualify for loan forgiveness, you must make on-time payments for 20 years for loans disbursed after July 1, 2014 or 25 years for loans disbursed before July 1, 2014.
+To qualify for loan forgiveness, you must make on-time payments for 20 years for loans disbursed after July 1, 2014, or 25 years for loans disbursed before July 1, 2014.

 Difference Between IBR Plan and Standard Repayment Plan